Updated January 2020

 There are several ways to handle design files — some of them are inefficient and will make you look like an amateur while others clearly set you apart from others as a know-it-all professional.

-Let’s take a closer look at common ways to handle digital assets — from basic to advanced ones.
+Let’s take a closer look at common ways to handle digital assets and best practices organizing computer files — from basic to advanced ones.

 Level 0.
 Storing your files on a computer